| |

 Psychiatrist, psychotherapist (advance specialist level) and

-family therapy trainer, living in Finland.
-Working in Western
+family therapy trainer, lived in Finland.
+Worked in Western

 Lapland District both in outpatient clinic and Keropudas Hospital